kbrock/config-file-loader/README.markdown

 * configuration file is in yaml
 * supports erb in yaml file
 * assumes/adds yml extension
-* assumes file is in RAILS_ROOT/config
+* assumes file is in config/
 * can override config file location per file (using an absolute or relative path) or globally
 * allows custom override files, so for local developers or production per machine values
 * different variable values for different "Rails" environments.
 * works in Rails, but also in non rails-projects.

-## planned features

-* monitoring files and updating upon file changes using fsevents.
-* database based config values
-* memcache config values
-* ui to see and edit variables (will save to db/memcache - probably not file)

 ## file format